KubaGamingYT/Scripting-in-SF/SF.md

 Base();
 ```

-Make the game know that code is executing in LEGO_CITY (or other places)
+Verify if the city is loaded
 ```
 WorldLevel wlCity("Lego_City"); // Make the game know that code is executing in LEGO_CITY